Spring Term 1 2023

-Our half term theme is Exploring The Maya!
-We will learn about the Mayan civilization in History and our class text this half term will be The Explorer by Katherine Rundell – this is one of my favourites!
+Our half term theme is Exploring The Americas!
+We have a Geography focus this half term where we will explore North and South America (the continents)…inspired by our class text this half term will be The Explorer by Katherine Rundell – this is one of my favourites!
 I can’t wait to enjoy reading time together each day and hopefully we will get through a good chunk of the book together throughout the half term!
-Based on our first week back, already, the children are loving our new class text and are really excited to learn about the Mayans – especially the ball game ‘Pok-a-tok’!
+Based on our first week back, already, the children are loving our new class text and are really excited to get stuck into their brand new Geography topic!

 To find out more about what’s happening in Year 5 this half term, please read the curriculum newsletter and keep checking out this page which will be updated regularly.

 In RE this half term, we will learn about the many inspirational people from all walks around the world that lived the way Jesus inspires us to live each day.
 We will reflect on what it means to be an inspirational person and what qualities and traits these inspirational people had.
 We will also make links to how the command ‘Love our neighbour’ informs our behaviour and actions.
 During this half term, we will be exploring the meaning of being a true disciple and will think about how we can live this out in our daily lives.
 We will learn about individuals (past and present) who are an inspiration to us.
 Throughout the half term, we will reflect on how we can serve others at home, school, locally and globally with our continued focus of “Living Simply” at the forefront.